Nazar-Okruzhko/Model-Researcher-Ultimate/README.md

 "What is Model Researcher Ultimate?"

-It's essentially a Binary Reader BE/LE that reads values in Formats like "Float/Half-Float/Short-Signed" depending on the values from the Config Tab, right from the HEX Viewer Tab marking the Values it reads, it then writes out sequentially 3 or 2 Values each line and adds corresponding prefix for them (v = for vertecies, vn = for normals, vt = for uv coords, f = for faces) & writes it into the OBJ File window, it then re-reads this content as OBJ File and Renders it out in 3D Viewer & UV Map Box...
-The final assembled 3D Model, then exposes the 3D File's internal structure in HEX Viewer & Configs from "Mesh" Tab allowing then to be used in "Mesh_Extraction" tab allowing for full 3D Model extraction with all the sub-meshes without writing a single line of Python Code...
+It's essentially a Binary Reader BE/LE that reads values in Formats like "Float/Half-Float/Short-Signed" depending on the parameter values from the Config Tab, as shown in the HEX Viewer marking the Values it reads in different colors, it then writes them out sequentially 3 or 2 Values for each line and adds corresponding prefix for them (v = for vertecies, vn = for normals, vt = for uv coords, f = for faces) & writes it into the OBJ File Window, it then re-reads this content as OBJ File and Renders it out in 3D Viewer & UV Map Box...
+The final assembled 3D Model, then exposes the 3D File's internal structure in HEX Viewer & Configs from "Mesh" Tab or "Skeleton" Tab for Rig, allowing then to be used in "Mesh_Extraction" tab allowing for full 3D Model extraction with all the sub-meshes without writing a single line of Python Code...

 (I've managed to pull off a Legendary BJ Blazkowicz model using Original Model Researcher!
-So I really liked the idea of this program being for the first time able to extract 3D model from any Proprietary 3D Model files by any begginer.
-I liked the design so much so I literally created my own Model Researcher "Ultimate", I really liked this software so after posting over 530 Different Models on SketchFab, I've made my ultimate response).
-The version 1.0.0 is currently stable.
+At this point I knew that nothing is impossible, and I've became the Developer of the Ultimate Reboot, So I really liked the idea of this program being for the first time able to extract 3D model from any Proprietary 3D Model files by any begginer without any deep knowledge.
+I liked the design so much, that I've literally created my own Model Researcher "Ultimate", I really liked this software, I've also started Programming on GitHub after reaching posting over +530 Different Models on SketchFab, I've made my ultimate response).\
+The version 1.0 is currently stable!

-Main features:\
+Main new features:\
 • All in One Windows Bundle\
 • Made to eat the multitasking\
 • Improved Camera navigation\
 • Comfortable HEX Viewer\
+• Invalid Value highlightion is back!\
+• The "Auto-Update" feature is back!\
+• Switch between HEX <-> DEC Base Address mode\
+• Wireframe Render mode Option
+• Fast Copy-Pasting OBJ file\
 • Drag and drop support\
-• Fast Copy-Pasting OBJ file\
+• Search for & Vertex Buffer search for instant Vertex Buffer exposure\
+• Got to Buffer Offset/Buffer End, Set as Offset/Count in context menu\
+• Potential Count Value highlightion in HEX Viewer\
+• The "Detect-Size" checkbox for all Buffers\
 • C# .NET for good performance\
-• F1 F2 F3 F4 - Shortcut hacks\
+• F1 F2 F3 F4 - Shortcut hacks (Old)\
+• The "Mesh_Extraction" Tab for Scriptless Mesh extraction\
+• The "Skeleton" Tab For Rigged Model Extraction\
-• Parameter files (Load/Save)\
+• PMR Parameter files (Load/Save & Drag and Drop)\
-• Diffuse textures
+• Diffuse textures (Multi-submesh support)

 (I am also planning to make tools for other ID Tech Engines, and Mario games too).